All New Cases & Investigations

 U.S. Securities Litigation

-If you lost money on your investments in CarMax, you are encouraged to submit your information.
+If you lost money on your CarMax investment, you are encouraged to submit your information using the form on this page.
+You may also email ross@bfalaw.com or call 212.789.3619.

 CarMax sells used cars.
-During the relevant period, the Company touted the strong and sustainable demand for its cars, driven by factors such as a seamless customer experience.
+During the relevant period, CarMax touted the strong and sustainable demand for its cars, driven by factors such as a seamless customer experience.

 BFA Law is also investigating whether CarMax properly assessed or reserved for its portfolio of car loans.